 Mechanism of Action

-Curcumin belongs to the ginger family of herbs which also exhibits strong anti-inflammatory properties, with the most known being the alleviation of gastrointestinal conditions and dyspepsia (indigestion) [49, 50]
+Curcumin is part of the ginger family (Zingiberaceae), which also exhibits strong anti-inflammatory properties, with the most known being the alleviation of gastrointestinal conditions and dyspepsia (indigestion) [49, 50]

 Being a powerful polyphenolic compound like the famous resveratrol, curcumin exerts its anti-inflammatory and antioxidant effects both directly and indirectly.